HandOfGod94/xml-vscode-plugin/README.md

 # xml-vscode-plugin

 > I started this project when there was no XML Plugin available for VSCode.
-> But now we have XML Plugin by RedHat available, so I recommend all to use that
+> But now we have XML Plugin by RedHat available, so I recommend all to use that.
-> as I won't be able to go ahead with the current project.
 > Do check em out: https://github.com/angelozerr/lsp4xml, https://github.com/redhat-developer/vscode-xml
+> Meanwhile, I will try my best to improve and new features to this project, but not having the freedom
+> to dedicate time for it may take a bit longer to finish it.

 VSCode plugin for XML language.
 This is an LSP Client which uses `xml-language-server` to provide features such as autocomplete, validation and documentation for XML languages.